-All Participants (schools or individuals) should contact Terri Carpe to be put on distribution list for DPTA Reflection updates (firstname.lastname@example.org).
+All Participants (schools or individuals) should contact Deanna Rolland to be put on distribution list for DPTA Reflection updates (Terri.Carpe@delawarepta.org).

-January 27, 2017: Up to 5 entries in every art category and grade division at local PTA/VIP unit level are due to DPTA Office.
-Individual VIP submissions are due by this date as well.
+January 25, 2019: Up to 5 entries in every art category and grade division at local PTA/VIP Unit level are due to DPTA

-If you wish to participate as an individual, skip to Step 3 for art specific rules and Step 7 for additional requirements under 2016 -2017 Reflections Contest ‘What Is Your Story’.
+If you wish to participate as an individual (independent of a PTA), skip to Step 7 under 2018-2019 Reflections Contest ‘Heros Around Me.’

 The search is on for the future National PTA Reflections theme!

 One exceptional concept may be chosen to inspire thousands of students across the nation and in American schools overseas to create original works of art in dance, film, literature, music, photography and visual arts.